robertjk/neptune-data-visualization/README.md

 ## Possible improvements

+- [ ] Add tests to cover the rest of the application
+- [ ] Hide the previous chart when loading next CSV file
 - [ ] Show loader when parsing CSV file
-- [ ] Hide the previous chart when loading next CSV file
 - [ ] Implement custom CSV parser
 - [ ] Add control to change data sampling rate